Ezekiel-Gadzama/aria-project/README.md

 # ARIA - Automated Relationship & Interaction Assistant

-ARIA is a Java-based desktop application that automates and optimizes user-initiated conversations on social platforms (starting with Telegram) with the goal of achieving user-defined outcomes (e.g., dates, investments, sponsorships).
+ARIA is a full-stack web application that automates and optimizes user-initiated conversations on social platforms (starting with Telegram) with the goal of achieving user-defined outcomes (e.g., dates, investments, sponsorships).
 The core innovation is an AI that personalizes its communication strategy by prioritizing the user's own successful historical chats.

 ## Features

 ### Core Functionality
+- **Hierarchical Target Management**: Create Target Users (platform-agnostic person info) with multiple SubTarget Users (platform-specific instances)
+- **Cross-Platform Context**: Toggle to aggregate chat history across all platforms for a Target User, enabling AI to understand the same person across different platforms
 - **Goal-Based Conversation Management**: Define conversation goals (dating, investment, sponsorship, etc.) and ARIA adapts accordingly
 - **Historical Chat Analysis**: Analyzes years of chat history to learn your successful communication patterns
 - **Weighted Response Synthesis (70%/15%/15%)**: